Notes from the Webinar – 23 April 2020

 Segmenting publishers can have a number of benefits.
 Not least it can reduce the time taken by at least having a series of message templates.
 You can add to these any specific notes based on their own content and activity.
 Segmentation also helps you address more relevant broadcast programme messaging to each affiliate.

-If you’re recruiting by phone, in the JEB Commerce blog, Shane covers all the ‘nuts and bolts’ of getting them to sign up after a phone call (see the Resources section).
+If you’re recruiting by phone, in the JEB Commerce blog, Shane covers all the ‘nuts and bolts’ of getting them to engage and sign up after a phone call (see the Resources section).

 It’s fair to say you’d write a quite different email to a solo blogger than to a potential corporate partner.
 So have regard to your language and style – you may already have a corporate ‘tone of voice’ for your customers.
 Bear in mind though that shouldn’t necessarily be carried through to the affiliate communications.
-Vary the style slightly to suit but always be true to yourself as most people can spot a ‘fake’.
+Vary the style slightly to suit when you engage with affiliates – but always be true to yourself as most people can spot a ‘fake’.

 For most of us the old standby was a keyword search in Google – then try and find an email address to send a recruiting message.
 In many cases this would have to be a website form – not ideal by any means – and with an even lower % chance of a reply than email.
 Getting a 3% response could be seen as a triumph!